 Developing and enhancing undergraduate final year projects and dissertations “moves the debate on in a significant way and will help academics leading undergraduate and masters courses to reconceptualise the purpose, design and outcomes of project work in the future.
-It is, quite simply, a ‘blueprint’ for changing the way we think about dissertations and projects and the potential value these have for developing students’ disciplinary insights, their transferable skills and their role as a partner (and co-producer) in the learning process.”
-Adam Longcroft (University of East Anglia) 11 May 2015
+It is, quite simply, a ‘blueprint’ for changing the way we think about dissertations and projects and the potential value these have for developing students’ disciplinary insights, their transferable skills and their role as a partner (and co-producer) in the learning process … one of the best HEA publications of the past decade” Adam Longcroft (University of East Anglia / Anglia Ruskin University 2015 / 2017)

 Final year projects and dissertations (FYPD) are a topic of interest in many countries.
 In the UK the final year dissertation has traditionally been seen as the gold standard for HE.
 It provides an excellent training ground for students who wish to continue research at Masters and Doctoral levels, as well as showing evidence of the all-important independence and critical thinking skills emphasised as graduate attributes.
 Effectively implemented, the outcome from undergraduate dissertations can be highly motivated students effectively empowered as independent self-learners.
 For many students it provides a transformative experience, yet for others the experience is less inspiring and sometimes quite negative.
 The traditional dissertation has come under pressure for reform as student participation in higher education has increased, there has been a growth in professional disciplines, and staff-student ratios have deteriorated.
 Some departments have dropped the dissertation altogether or made it optional, but this could be seen as ‘throwing the baby out with the bathwater’.